Red Meat (comic strip): Reception

 Bill Griffith, writing in the Boston Globe, identified the strip as a noteworthy example of "compelling comics on newsprint" in 1996.
 Matt Groening of Life in Hell, praised the strip with "In a culture full of sick, twisted, perverted art, Red Meat is up there at the top—it's that good."
 Spike Magazine described the strip as "a window into a parallel world that is uncomfortably close to the real one."
 Writing in The New York Times, John Hodgman described the strip as "a bracing, bitter tonic — the antidote to comics-page malaise, albeit one that might kill before it cures" and said that it was typified by "the baroquely dark imaginings that make Cannon's work more than a tiresome anti-comic."

 The first Red Meat collection won a "Special Recognition/Wildcard" Firecracker Alternative Book Award in 1998.

+Web series

+Cannon is the writer and creator of the ten-episode Comedy Central animated web series Shadow Rock, which was based on the Red Meat strip.
+The series consists of ten 2–4 minute length episodes, which were initially released on November 1st, 2005 as part of the "Comedy Central MotherLoad" web channel, eventually aired on Comedy Central itself as part of the six-episode half-hour late-night series Web Shows in 2007, and finally moved to Atom.com on April 18th, 2008.

+Episodes

+All episodes were written by Max Cannon, with theme music by Calexico.
+Animation for episodes one to six was by Gavrilo Gnatovich, while animation for episodes seven to ten was by James Forsmo.
+The narrator was voiced by Joe Spinoza, with other voices by Max Cannon, Gavrilo Gnatovich, Jimmy Waters, and Danielle Sottosanti.